 A comprehensive review of 16 studies looked into the effects of progesterone only birth control and weight gain.
 They found that on average, the weight gain was modest about 5 pounds over 12 months.
 When comparing progesterone only contraceptives to another form of birth control, there were no differences in weight gain.
 However, when comparing progesterone contraceptives to a control group of non-hormonal birth control users, the progesterone group had increased body fat and decreased lean body mass.
 Overall, it should be noted that the studies were mostly moderate to low evidence, so we need to take them with a grain of salt.

 Conflicting Side Effects Related to the Birth Control Pill and Weight Gain

 I looked into a few possible reasons women may feel that their birth control pill is causing weight gain, and lo and behold, there is even more conflicting research!

 Historically, the high-dose estrogen pills that first came onto the market were shown to cause water retention.
 This is why many women feel bloated before their period, as estrogen levels are higher.
 More recently, research has emerged that the dosing of hormones on the pill does not cause water retention.
-Another study found that no significant weight gain was found, however in those who did gain weight, it was from fat mass and .
-A study on found that neither combined nor progesterone-only birth control increased blood pressure (aka bloating.)
+Another study found that no significant weight gain was found, however in those who did gain weight, it was from fat mass.
+A study on young women found that neither combined nor progesterone-only birth control increased blood pressure (aka bloating.)
 The key to estrogen causing bloating, breast tenderness or general water weight gain is high dose estrogen.
 For those concerned about water weight gain, make sure you ask your doc about the lowest hormone dose pill that will work for you.